adityak2920/Google-s-DeepDream-in-pytorch/README.md

 Some screenshots from the results of my professor training using the same code but he had trained on GPU are below:

 ![screen shot 2018-09-23 at 1 13 39 am](https://user-images.githubusercontent.com/35501699/45921162-f737c300-becd-11e8-9382-707599c28de4.png)

+Note: I have trained my model on cpu that's why results are not good so if it's trained on GPU's then it will start showing some preety good results.